 What is Ramadan?

-Iftar is the evening meal where several courses are served - from refreshing beverages and soups to hearty main courses and tempting desserts.
+Iftar breaks the fast as the evening meal where several courses are served - from refreshing beverages and soups to hearty main courses and tempting desserts.

 20 Ramadan Foods To Try